-- (a) the conditions set out in Division 3 of Part 5AA sections 63, 64 and 65; - (b) any conditions specified in the rules prescribed by the regulations; - (c) any conditions imposed by the Regulator at the time of issuing the licence; - (d) any conditions imposed by the Regulator under section 71 or section 71 A after the licence is issued.
+- (a) the conditions set out in Division 3 of Part 5AA; - (b) any conditions specified in the rules; - (c) any conditions imposed by the Regulator at the time of issuing the licence; - (d) any conditions imposed by the Regulator under section 71 or section 71A after the licence is issued.

-62 Conditions that may be specified prescribed or imposed
+62 Conditions that may be specified or imposed

-- (1) GMO licence Licence conditions may include conditions that impose obligations in relation to GM products that are derived from a GMO in respect of which particular dealings are licensed. - (2) GMO licence Licence conditions may relate to, but are not limited to, the following: - (a) the scope of the dealings authorised by the licence; - (b) the purposes for which the dealings may be undertaken; - (c) variations to the scope or purposes of the dealings; - (d) documentation and record-keeping requirements; - (e) the required level of containment in respect of the dealings, including requirements relating to the certification of facilities to specified containment levels; - (f) waste disposal requirements; - (g) measures to manage risks posed to the health and safety of people, or to the environment; - (h) data collection, including studies to be conducted; - (i) auditing and reporting; - (j) actions to be taken in case of the release of a GMO from a contained environment;
+- (1) GMO licence conditions may include conditions that impose obligations in relation to GM products that are derived from a GMO in respect of which particular dealings are licensed. - (2) GMO licence conditions may relate to, but are not limited to, the following: - (a) the scope of the dealings authorised by the licence; - (b) the purposes for which the dealings may be undertaken; - (c) variations to the scope or purposes of the dealings; - (d) documentation and record-keeping requirements; - (e) the required level of containment in respect of the dealings, including requirements relating to the certification of facilities to specified containment levels; - (f) waste disposal requirements; - (g) measures to manage risks posed to the health and safety of people, or to the environment; - (h) data collection, including studies to be conducted; - (i) auditing and reporting; - (j) actions to be taken in case of the release of a GMO from a contained environment; - (k) the geographic area in which the dealings authorised by the licence may occur;

-Part 5 GMO licencesLicensing systemDivision 6 Conditions of GMO licences
+Part 5 GMO licences Division 6 Conditions of GMO licences

-- (l) requiring compliance with the rules made for the purposes of section 27A (rules for transport, storage and disposal of GMOs); - (l) requiring compliance with a code of practice issued under section 24, or a technical or procedural guideline issued under section 27; - (m) supervision by, and monitoring by, Institutional Biosafety Committees; - (n) contingency planning in respect of unintended effects of the dealings authorised by the licence; - (o) limiting the dissemination or persistence of the GMO or its genetic material in the environment. - (3) GMO licence Licence conditions may also include conditions requiring the licence holder to be adequately insured against any loss, damage, or injury that may be caused to human health, property or the environment by the licensed dealing.
+- requiring compliance with the rules made for the purposes of section 27A (rules for transport, storage and disposal of GMOs); - (m) supervision by, and monitoring by, Institutional Biosafety Committees; - (n) contingency planning in respect of unintended effects of the dealings authorised by the licence; - (o) limiting the dissemination or persistence of the GMO or its genetic material in the environment. - (3) GMO licence conditions may also include conditions requiring the licence holder to be adequately insured against any loss, damage, or injury that may be caused to human health, property or the environment by the licensed dealing.